 Step 1- Protect Yourself

-Always wear gloves along with eye protection when handling or using this product.
+Wear gloves and a dust mask along with eye protection before handling or using this product.

 Step 2- Prepare the Surface